Back to nature for the final goodbye

-The Sound system would overheat all the time & we would be flapping 12′ record sleeves, like mad people, trying to fly, as we fought to & hold it’s temperature down.
+At times, the Sound system would overheat & we would be flapping 12′ record sleeves, like mad people, trying to fly, as we fought to & hold it’s temperature down.

 We’d cool it all back down again & just as the bass dropped back in the crowd would go bananas, as the floor would jump & spring & bounce, as another big tune went off..!!